 “Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?”— 1 Corinthians 3:16

-The book then discusses what the author calls “Information Trimonism” and how code in fractal patterns appears to be the long-awaited missing link between mind and body in philosophy!
+The book then discusses what the author calls “Information Trimonism” and how code in fractal patterns appears to be the long-awaited missing link between mind and body, solving an almost 400-year-old problem in philosophy!
 It also talks about the way the physical, “organizational”, and mental aspects of information can be mapped to the concept of the Trinity.
-Then the book covers how neurons in the brain surprisingly use the same kind of math which is found in quantum mechanics, control system analysis, and holography.
-This math is known as a Fourier transform and it converts a signal into its component frequencies, similar to how a prism reveals that white light contains a hidden rainbow of colors.
+Then the book covers how neurons in the brain surprisingly use the same kind of math which is found in quantum mechanics, holography, and control system analysis.
+This mathematical operation is known as a Fourier transform and it converts a signal into its component frequencies, similar to how a prism reveals that white light contains a hidden rainbow of colors.

 “Toto, I’ve a feeling we’re not in Kansas anymore.
 We must be over the rainbow!”— Judy Garland as Dorothy Gale in The Wizard of Oz (1939)

-Finally, the book describes multiple parallels between the Bible and information theory, like how repairing a broken hologram can be used as a metaphor of Jesus’ resurrection.
-Since the universe appears to be holographic and holograms are encoded redundantly, this means it is possible for God to use logic and restore any of the pieces which are missing, including raising Jesus from the dead.
+Finally, the book describes multiple parallels between control engineering and the Bible, like how repairing a broken hologram can be used as a metaphor of Jesus’ resurrection.
+Since the universe appears to be holographic and holograms are encoded redundantly, this means it would be possible for God to use logic and restore any of the pieces which are missing, including raising Jesus from the dead.
 If you want to learn more, you can read a summary of the book which has several diagrams or a much longer 80/20 version that also contains a lot of references.